Docker Configuration¶

 - default

-Set BASE_URL when using a reverse proxy
+Set BASE_URL with a reverse proxy

 Health check¶